Michael-128/EventMaster/README.md

    - Displays a user-friendly message if network data is unavailable.

 4. **Additional Enhancements**:
-   - Sorting options to organize events by date, popularity, etc.
+   - Sorting options to organize events by date, name, etc.
-   - Unit tests for core functionality.
+   - UI & Unit tests for core functionality.

 ## Requirements